TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 # Speed

-Without lemmatization, the throughput of the parser is on the order of 250 sentences a second on a GPU.
-On my laptop CPU I was able to run approx. 58 sentences/second.
+**GPU:** The throughput of the full pipeline is on the order of 100 trees/sec on NVIDIA GeForce GTX 1070.
+In the beginning the reported time looks worse as it includes also model loading, 100 trees/sek is measured after processing 50K sentences.

-Lemmatization is currently a major bottleneck and needs special treatment when the data sizes are massive.
-We are working on it.
-Currently the lemmatizer runs approx. 10 sentences/second on both CPU and GPU.
+**CPU:** On my laptop (8 cores + 8GB of RAM) I was able to run approx. 22 trees/sec (measured after processing 20K sentences).

 # Referencies